-Alternatively, the telling and retelling of ambiguous "always recovering" narratives, in which the addict questions received wisdom, ponder hypothetical life paths not actually pursued, and envision abstinence as both good and bad, may perpetuate a cyclical life course in which relapse recurs and permanent recovery eludes the narrator as an advocate of the cause-that is their recovery.
+Alternatively, the telling and retelling of ambiguous "always recovering" narratives, in which the addict questions received spiritual principles, ponder hypothetical life paths not actually pursued, and envision abstinence as both good and bad, may perpetuate a cyclical life course in which relapse recurs and permanent recovery eludes the 12 Step member.
 (Shohet 2007:344).